 I started drinking green tea roughly four years ago.
 I tend to prefer hot drinks in the cooler months & cold drinks in the warmer months.
 This means I drink more tea, coffee and hot chocolate in winter, more water in summer.
 I used to be quite sensitive to caffeine, I’d have to have my tea or coffee by midday or risk not being able to sleep that night.
 Also having the odd panic attack when I had too much caffeine.
 It took me a little while to find a brand that I like, it turns out I prefer green tea with jasmine.
 I also prefer to leave the tea bag in & too up my cup throughout the day.
 Unfortunately, this means that since I never actually finish a cup it’s difficult to keep tabs in how much I have had.

 It’s also worth mentioning that I think green tea tastes like popcorn.

 – lower risk of cardiovascular disease, diabetes, Alzheimer’s

 – weight loss

 After drinking green tea every day for 30 days I noticed that I feel calmer in general.
 I’ve actually been looking forward to it each day.
 I am a little surprised that I didn’t get sick of it.
 Usually, I can’t stand repetition, so I am surprised I’ve managed to stick this out.
-I’m also glad that consuming so much green tea hasn’t put me off it.
+I’m also glad that consuming so much hasn’t put me off it.